rodionovsasha/ArmstrongNumbers/README.md

 # Armstrong Numbers
-Реализация алгоритма поиска чисел Армстронга на java.
+Implementation of the Armstrong numbers (https://en.wikipedia.org/wiki/Narcissistic_number) search algorithm on Java.

-Число S состоит из M цифр, например, S=370 и M (количество цифр) = 3.
+The number S consists of M digits, for example, S = 370 and M (number of digits) = 3.
-Необходимо реализовать логику метода getNumbers, который должен среди натуральных чисел меньше N (long) находить все числа, удовлетворяющие следующему критерию: число S равно сумме его цифр, возведенных в M степень getNumbers должен возвращать все такие числа в порядке возрастания.

-Пример искомого числа:
+It is necessary to implement the logic of the method, which must be among natural numbers less than N (long) to find all numbers, satisfying the following criterion: the number S is equal to the sum of its digits raised to the power of M. The program must return all such numbers in ascending order.

+Example of the number:
-370 = 3*3*3 + 7*7*7 + 0*0*0
+370 = 3 * 3 * 3 + 7 * 7 * 7 + 0 * 0 * 0
-8208 = 8*8*8*8 + 2*2*2*2 + 0*0*0*0 + 8*8*8*8
-На выполнение дается 10 секунд и 50 МБ памяти.
+8208 = 8 * 8 * 8 * 8 + 2 * 2 * 2 * 2 + 0 * 0 * 0 * 0 + 8 * 8 * 8 * 8
+The execution time must not be more then 10 seconds and used memory limit is 50 mb.

 # Hardware
 8 x Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz
-# Output v1
+# Output v1 (java 7)
 Execution time: 2234ms
 Used memory: 5mb
-# Output v2
+# Output v2 (java 8 + stream API)
 Execution time: 2135ms
 Used memory: 4mb
+# Output v3 (java.math.BigInteger)
+Execution time: 2m33s
+Used memory: 94mb

 1. 1
 2. 2